uwejacobs/owm-weather/readme.txt

 == Changelog ==

+= 5.0.8 =
+* added display option for the direction the wind icons should point (default: direction of the wind)
+* added additional html ready celsius/fahrenheit temperature fields for main and main feels like temperature
+* fixed temperature unit character and text for maps and charts

 = 5.0.7 =
-* Added additional temperature fields with celsius and fahrenheit for custom templates
+* added additional temperature fields with celsius and fahrenheit for custom templates

 = 5.0.6 =
 * fixed custom css lost after editing weather again